 When considering indoor air quality solutions, a more advanced, contaminant-removing technology is available.
 Ultraviolet air purifiers, which are designed to substantially improve air quality and remove health-threatening microbial particles that may be in the air, are a popular choice.
-UV air filters kill dangerous particles without any actual filtration, but with rays of ultraviolet light that incinerate them as they pass through it.
+UV air purifiers kill dangerous particles within your air distribution system without any actual filtration, but instead use rays of ultraviolet light that incinerate them as they pass through it.

 Maintenance is the mantra for good air quality

 Investing in routine maintenance will help safeguard your air quality and can prevent any source of contaminants from circulating throughout your building through your HVAC system.
 If your HVAC system is not working properly, you will not experience consistently good air quality.
 If you are on a regular maintenance schedule, your filters will be changed and coils cleaned on a timely basis, which is an important part of the clean air equation.

 Regular maintenance checks can also help prevent harmful refrigerant leaks or potentially deadly carbon monoxide leaks from happening.
 Many carbon monoxide leaks emanate from heating systems.

 As you can see, a well maintained system will not only save on repair costs, but will result in good air quality that will boost employee health and productivity.
 It may be worth your while to have your HVAC system inspected and maintained by a qualified professional.

 Related article: 10 Tips to Improve Air Quality & Make Indoor Air Safer to Breathe